-4. At least 30 percent of pool's cost basis must be invested in securities with maturities not to exceed 1 year.
-No individual investment in this pool will have a maturity exceeding 5 years.
+4. At least 25 percent of pool's cost basis must be invested in securities with maturities not to exceed 1 year.
+No more than 25 percent of pool's cost basis can be invested in securities with maturities greater than 5 years.
+No individual investment in this pool will have a maturity exceeding 8 years.

 5. Maximization of the rate of return consistent with the objectives stated above.

 6. Selection of investments shall be made with the exercise of judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence would ordinarily exercise in the management of their own affairs, not for speculation but for investment, considering the safety of their capital as well as the expected benefits to be derived and the duration for which such investment is to be made.

 Endowment funds including quasi endowments (funds functioning as endowments) specifically assigned to the endowment pool by President's Council.
 The minimum balance required to create a new endowment is on Schedule "A".